HanWenfang/syncless/branches/with_ptsevent/README.txt

     Python -- but non-blocking functionality is much harder to patch into other clients.

+    If you want to use pymysql instead, then see examples/demo_mysql_client_pymysql.py .

     See also Q7.

     A more detailed analysis: